ClementTsang/bottom/README.md

 # Option 3 - Install using cargo with the repo as the source
 cargo install --git https://github.com/ClementTsang/bottom --locked

-# You can also pass in the target-cpu=native flag for
+# You can also pass in the target-cpu=native flag to try to
-# better CPU-specific optimizations.
+# use better CPU-specific optimizations.
 For example:
 RUSTFLAGS="-C target-cpu=native" cargo install --path . --locked
 ```